-As coaches, you all know what it means to be mentally tough or you would never have made it as a coach.
+As coaches, you all know what it means to be mentally strong or you would never have made it as a coach.
 I am sure you developed techniques that worked for you as an athlete and are passing those on to your athletes.

 Having worked with 1000’s of athletes over the years, I have found teaching mental toughness has to be multifaceted because kids are all so different.
 What may work for one athlete, falls on death ears with another athlete.

 We wanted to share with you what we call the Coaches Playbook for Mental Toughness video series.
 This series are clips we pulled out from a talk, Craig, the Mental Toughness Trainer for youth athletes gave at a coaching conference.

 This is the first video in the series where Craig Sigl, talks about training athletes to be mentally fit… …